mosip/documentation/docs/inji-wallet/inji-mobile/technical-overview/customization-overview/workflow-customization.md

 It also handles **credential offers received via deep link** and reacts to network changes.
 This is the primary machine to extend when adding a new issuance capability.
 See also the [Credential Provider](credential_providers.md) customization.

+**Flows covered:**

+* Authorization‑code flow — user authenticates with the issuer/eSignet, then the credential is requested and downloaded.
+* Pre‑authorized / credential‑offer flow — including `tx_code` (transaction code) prompts and consent screens.
+* Credential offer opened via deep link, guarded so it is only accepted when the machine is in a safe state.

 ### Credential lifecycle

 #### `VerifiableCredential/VCMetaMachine`

 Manages the **metadata for all credentials** — the "My VCs" list on Home and the "Received VCs" list.
 It tracks download progress/success/failure and, for each stored credential, **spawns a `VCItemMachine`** to manage that credential individually.

+**Flows covered:**

+* Loading and maintaining the My VCs and Received VCs lists from `store`.
+* Tracking in‑progress downloads and surfacing download success/failure banners.
+* Spawning and tearing down a per‑credential `VCItemMachine` as VCs are added/removed.

 #### `VerifiableCredential/VCItemMachine`

 Spawned **once per credential**, this machine tracks a single VC's lifecycle: loading it from memory or from the server, fetching the issuer `.well-known`, verifying the credential, pinning/unpinning, activating for online login, showing QR/details, and deletion.
 Any new per‑credential feature belongs here.
 It is a `parallel` machine so utility state (load/refresh) and feature state can progress independently.

+**Flows covered:**

+* Load a VC from memory, or (re)download and store it from the issuer when missing.
+* Verify the credential and refresh the issuer `.well-known` metadata.
+* Per‑card actions — pin/unpin, view QR/details, and delete.

 ### Online sharing — OpenID4VP

 #### `openID4VP/openID4VPMachine`

 Drives **online credential presentation** using OpenID4VP (via the [OpenID4VP SDK](../integration-guide/openid4vp.md)).
 It receives the authorization request (scanned or via deep link), lets the user select which VC(s) to present, optionally performs **face authentication** (share‑with‑selfie) through `faceScanner`, constructs and sends the Verifiable Presentation to the verifier, and logs the activity.

+**Flows covered:**

+* Simple presentation — select VC(s) and share the Verifiable Presentation with the verifier.
+* Share‑with‑selfie — the same flow gated behind a face‑authentication consent + capture step.
+* Requests arriving from a full scan vs. the Home mini‑view vs. an OpenID4VP deep link.

 ### Offline sharing — BLE (Tuvali)